 What is the purpose of ICO?

-The project attracts the funds needed to be launched or developed.
-By issuing its own tokens and exchanging them for popular cryptocurrencies (Bitcoin or Ethereum) or fiat currencies (dollars or euros).
+To be launched or developed, a project needs to attract funds.
+This can be made by issuing project’s own tokens and exchanging them for popular cryptocurrencies (Bitcoin or Ethereum) or fiat currencies (dollars or euros).
 As a rule, ICO is held at the early stages of the existence of projects, before creating their complete infrastructure.
-The raised funds are used to finance the final stage of development, marketing or are sent to special development funds to support projects in the long term.
+The raised funds are used to finance the final stage of development, marketing, or sent to special development funds to support projects in the long term.

 What is the legal status of ICO?

-Currently, ICO cannot be called both legal and illegal ways to attract investment.
-Its legal status, procedure, and requirements for companies that are going to raise funds in this way are not currently defined in any country of the world.
-In addition, it is difficult to determine the legal nature of the relations arising during the ICO.
-Since financial relations in their classical sense, such relations are difficult to call.
-At the same time, it is safe to say that the basis of this process is the reputation of the people behind the cryptocurrency startup, and the trust of users (potential investors).
+Currently, Initial Coin Offering cannot be called neither legal nor illegal way to attract investments.
+Its legal status, procedure, and requirements for companies that are going to raise funds this way are not currently defined in any country of the world.
+In addition, it is difficult to determine the legal nature of the relations arising during an ICO.
+Such relations are difficult to call financial relations in their classical sense.
+At the same time, it is safe to say that the basis of this process is the reputation of the people behind the cryptocurrency startup and the trust of users (potential investors).

 In the case of ICO, the process of attracting investments is much easier, but users are not insured.

 Buying tokens offered on ICO, investors first and foremost expect: